Identity area

 History

-In 1913, Doner arrived at South Dakota State College as a member of the first four year class to graduate from the School of Agriculture for high school age students.
-His freshman college year was interrupted by World War I. In 1919 and 1920, he taught agriculture at SDSC to returning soldiers.
-In 1920, he became assistant secretary of the College while continuing his education.
-He earned his Bachelor of Science degree in 1928.
+David Benton Doner was born July 7, 1895, in Sully County, South Dakota, to Benton and Harriette L. (Hunt) Doner.
+He enrolled at South Dakota State College in 1913 as a member of the first four-year class to graduate from the School of Agriculture for high school students.
+His freshman college year was interrupted by World War I. In 1919 and 1920, he taught agriculture at the College to returning soldiers.
+In 1920, he became assistant secretary of the College while continuing his education and earned a Bachelor of Science degree in 1928.
+On April 24, 1918, he married Edna Pearl Beals, and they had three children: Valeria, Dean, and Keith.

 Places